KyroDB/KyroDB/README.md

 ---

+## Vision

+Curious about where this is going?
+See `visiondocument.md` for the broader roadmap: range queries, gRPC data plane, replication, and optional vector/ANN capabilities once the core KV + RMI path is rock solid.

+---

 ## Contributing and License

 - Contributions welcome.
 Include tests for WAL/snapshot/RMI changes.
 - License: Apache-2.0

-Contact: open an issue; for quicker feedback ping @vatskishan03.
+Contact: open an issue; for quicker feedback ping @vatskishan03 or on Twitter(@kishanvats03)